ChenAnno/ChenAnno.github.io/_pages/misc.md

 ## Service

 * The monitor during postgraduate study
-* The commissary in charge of study during graduate study
+* The commissary in charge of study during undergraduate study